Aung Min

 Aung Min (အောင်မင်း) is a former Minister of the President's Office of Myanmar (Burma), chairperson of Myanmar Peace Centre and a former Minister for Rail Transportation of Myanmar (Burma).
 He is also a retired Major General in the Myanmar Army.

 Aung Min's daughter, Aye Mya Aung, is married to Burmese rapper and pop singer, Ye Lay.
 His son, Htoo Char Aung, is a hotelier and USDP politician.

+Professional life

+Aung Min served as a key negotiator during the Thein Sein administration.
+He worked primarily on engaging armed ethnic groups for the purposes of promoting the internal security of Myanmar.

+Aung Min would loose prominence with the rise of Aung San Suu Kyi.
+He would along with other Thein Sein administration officials run for a seat in the nations legislature.
+His colleague Soe Thein would succeed while he could fail to be elected to the Pyithu Hluttaw.